How to Recruit Real Estate Agents in 2026: Proven Strategies for Brokerages

 How to handle common objections during hiring

 Even strong recruiting conversations surface hesitation.
-The goal is not to overcome objections with pressure, but to address them calmly and honestly with empathy so agents feel understood and informed.
+The goal is not to overcome objections with pressure.
+The goal is to address them calmly and honestly so agents feel understood and informed.
+Here are the five objections you will hear most often in 2026 and how to handle each one.

 Fear of unfamiliar technology is common, especially for agents who feel productive with their current setup.
-Reassure them with onboarding, step-by-step training, and access to real support instead of self-serve tutorials alone.
-When you demo the tools live and show how they simplify daily work, resistance tends to fade quickly.
+Reassure them with structured onboarding, step-by-step training, and access to real support rather than self-serve tutorials alone.
+When you demo the tools live and show how they simplify daily work, resistance fades quickly.

 Changing brokerages can disrupt an agent’s lead flow, marketing support, and deal pipelines.
 To reduce that risk, offer transition support such as temporary income guarantees, marketing credits, or assistance with rebranding expenses.
 These measures help agents maintain momentum during the adjustment period and focus on building production in the new environment.

-Top agents are often concerned about retaining their client base during a move.
-Assure them that your brokerage has the infrastructure and tools to facilitate smooth client transitions, including CRM systems, marketing support, and legal assistance.
-Highlight success stories of agents who have transitioned and retained their clients.
+Top agents are often concerned about retaining their client base during a transition.
+Assure them that your brokerage has the infrastructure and tools to support smooth client transitions, including CRM systems designed for real estate workflows, marketing support, and legal assistance.
+Share specific examples of agents who have transitioned and retained their clients.

 two business professionals looking at a phone

 Retention is where brokerage growth is won or lost.
+You can recruit 20 agents this quarter, but if 15 leave within a year, you are running on a treadmill.
 Keeping strong agents requires intentional support, clear leadership, and an environment where agents can consistently build their business without friction.

 Offer competitive compensation and incentives

 Compensation still matters, even in strong cultures.
 Offer clear, competitive commission structures, understandable caps, and thoughtful incentives like signing bonuses or profit-sharing so agents feel confident about how they are paid.
-The strongest plans are transparent, reviewed regularly, and flexible enough to align with what individual agents value most, whether that is income, support, or scalability.
+The strongest plans are transparent and reviewed regularly.
+They are flexible enough to align with what individual agents value most, whether that is income, support, or room to grow a team.

 Invest in training and onboarding